 Author, Angela O’Dell, titles the entire series A Living History of Our World since it reflects Charlotte Mason’s recommendation that history, as well as other subjects, be taught with what she described as living books—books that are lively and interesting.
 For history, this means reading the stories of history rather than just names, dates, and events.
 To that end, O’Dell writes in a very personal, storytelling style that should appeal to students, very much reflecting Charlotte Mason's approach.

-The reading level is essentially the same through all of these courses.
-Because these books use a storytelling approach mixed with summaries of historical events, historical coverage is not comprehensive.
+The reading level of the textbooks is essentially the same through all of these courses.
+Because these textbooks use a storytelling approach mixed with summaries of historical events, the historical coverage is not comprehensive.
 Even so, students will learn about many of the main events and key people.

-The first volume draws on biblical history to relate the story of creation and the first people, followed by the worldwide flood.
-Places, people, and events referred to in the Old Testament receive far more attention in this course than in other world history courses, to some extent displacing the broader scope of history.
-We learn most about ancient Israel along with ancient Egypt, Greece, and Rome.
+The World’s Story 1: The Ancients draws on biblical history to relate the story of creation and the first people, followed by the worldwide flood.
+Places, people, and events referred to in the Old Testament receive far more attention in this textbook than in most other world history courses, to some extent displacing the broader scope of history.
+We learn the most about ancient Israel along with ancient Egypt, Greece, and Rome.
 However, aside from one chapter on ancient China and a short chapter that combines information on ancient Africa and Celtic civilizations, other ancient civilizations such as India and Japan are ignored.
 You might want to supplement with stories from The Story of the World Volume 1 or another resource to broaden coverage.

-The World’s Story 2, which covers the fall of Rome through the Renaissance, primarily addresses western civilization as does the first volume, but it also includes chapters on the rise of Islam, China, Korea and Japan, Indian dynasties, Africa, and Central and South America during this time period.
+The World’s Story 2, which covers the fall of Rome through the Renaissance, primarily addresses western civilization as does the first volume, but it also includes chapters on the rise of Islam, Indian dynasties, and events in China, Korea, Japan, Africa, Central America, and South America during this time period.